riccardo-negri/ing-sw-2022-Mello-Montanari-Negri/deliveries/moves.md

 string

 ## Moves
-All the moves can be sent from the client to the server to comunicate the intention to do it and, as a response to the intention, from the server to all the clients to apply the move effect
+All the moves can be sent from the client to the server to communicate the intention to do it and, as a response to the intention, from the server to all the clients to apply the move effect
 - **CardChoice (int card):** At the beginning of each round all the players need to select an assistant card